Jimmy Fallon Surprised Graduates At Marjory Stoneman Douglas High School And Delivered An Encouraging Speech

 Jimmy Fallon made a surprise visit at the graduation ceremony for Marjory Stoneman Douglas High School, delivering an encouraging speech to the audience.

-Fallon told the crowd that “When something feels hard, remember that it gets better… Choose to move forward, and don’t let anything stop you.”
+“When something feels hard, remember that it gets better… Choose to move forward, and don’t let anything stop you,” Fallon told the crowd.
 He also noted the students’ bravery and courage, according to Fox News.

 The graduation ceremony marked the end of a tragic school year due to the deadly mass shooting at the high school.
 Of the victims, four students were seniors: Nicholas Dworet, Joaquin Oliver, Meadow Pollack, and Carmen Schentrup.
 The ceremony honored the four students, and the four were also awarded posthumous degrees.